The Breadwinner (novel): Plot

 Throughout the book, Parvana grows closer to her older sister Nooria as well as the woman who appears in the window of a building close to where Parvana works.
 She throws small gifts onto Parvana's blanket from her window.

 Nooria announces that she is leaving for Mazar-e-Sharif to marry a boy and to go to college.
 She leaves along with her mother and younger siblings, but Parvana stays as she looks like a boy and her appearance will be difficult to explain.
 Despite being against it at first, Parvana grows to accept her sister's decision.

 Parvana remains in Kabul with Mrs. Weera.
-One day after work, she meets a runaway girl from Mazar-e-Sharif who is deeply upset.
+One day after work, she meets Homa, a runaway girl from Mazar-e-Sharif who is deeply upset.
 Parvana leads her home at night, and soon the girl, named Homa, tells them that Mazar-e-Sharif has been captured by the Taliban.
 Homa's family had been murdered by the Taliban, and she had been extremely lucky to escape.
 Mrs. Weera gladly takes her in, and Parvana is very worried since the rest of her family is in Mazar.

 One day, Parvana's father returns home, but he is in bad shape.
 Mrs. Weera, Homa, and Parvana nurse him back to health, and Parvana and her father leave for Mazar, hidden in the back of a truck, to search for their family in the refugee camps.
 Shauzia, who had been planning to run away from her family so that she would not have to marry, tells Parvana that she will also be leaving with some nomads.
 Parvana and Shauzia make a pact to meet with each other 20 years later in France, at the top of the Eiffel Tower.